-The state judicial branch budget for Judicial Council CASA grants for fiscal year (FY) 2016-2017 is \$2.213 million.
-The committee recommends applying the 2013-approved methodology to allocate this funding so that the CASA programs receive a baseline funding allocation and programs that are eligible for the financial incentives receive those allocations as well.
-These funding allocations are listed in Attachment A.
+The state judicial branch budget for Judicial Council CASA grants for fiscal year (FY) 2017-2018 is \$2.213 million.
+The committee recommends that the methodology be applied, providing CASA programs and those programs that are eligible for the financial incentives with a baseline allocation.
+These funding allocations are available in Attachment A.